vinaysoftwaredev07/laravelphpmini/README.md

 ## OAuth2.0 Authentication

-This is pendin with the implementation.
+This is pending with the implementation.